FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

 <!-- -->

 1. Display your UCONF parameters using the CFTUTIL LISTUCONF command.
-Enter: <span class="code">CFTUTIL LISTUCONF scope=user</span>
+Enter: `CFTUTIL LISTUCONF scope=user`

 <!-- -->

-1. Select the UCONF parameters that you want to import into the new Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span>.
+1. Select the UCONF parameters that you want to import into the new Transfer CFT {{< TransferCFT/componentversion >}}.

 <!-- -->

 1. Create a script file such as:

--   UNIX: <span class="code">uconf-import.sh</span>
+-   UNIX: `uconf-import.sh`

--   Windows: <span class="code">uconf-import.bat</span>
+-   Windows: `uconf-import.bat`

 1. For each parameter you select, add a line to the new script file in the format: